Skip to main content

 Past Residents

-Epilepsy Fellowship at the University of Iowa, Iowa City, IA.
+Joshua Blotter, M.D.
+(University of Utah School of Medicine) - Epilepsy Fellowship at the University of Iowa, Iowa City, Iowa

-Vascular Neurology Fellowship at the University of Nebraska in Omaha, NE.
+Praneeth Thadi, D.O.
+(Burrell College of Osteopathic Medicine) -Vascular Neurology Fellowship at the University of Nebraska in Omaha, Neb.

 UND School of Medicine & Health Sciences